 Trinity’s Harassment Policy covers all forms of harassment, intimidation or assault broadly for all persons on campus.
 The Harassment policy includes sexual, racial, ethnic, religious and all other forms of harassment.

 This Policy Statement on Sexual Misconduct (the Title IX Policy) specifically addresses incidents of harassment and assault of a sexual nature that constitute a violation of Title IX of the Higher Education Amendment of 1972 and its amendments, and as defined by the rules promulgated by the Department of Education in May 2020 and effective August 2020.
-It should be noted, however, that forms of misconduct that do not fit within the Title IX definitions below may violate other Trinity policies, and such incidents will handled according to those policies
+This policy will be updated should the Department of Education’s ongoing review of these 2020 rule changes make amendments to currently required procedures.
+It should also be noted, that forms of misconduct that do not fit within the Title IX definitions below may violate other Trinity policies, and such incidents will be handled according to those policies

 In keeping with the non-discrimination requirements of Title IX, Trinity does not discriminate on the basis of sex in programs or employment at Trinity.